-For more information about on-campus housing, contact the University Housing Office, or call (305) 348- 1050.
+For information about on-campus housing, contact the University Housing Office: https://housing.fiu.edu/ or call (305) 348- 1050.

 Policies Affecting Graduate Assistants

 Graduate assistantships are initially awarded by the Graduate Director, following the recommendations of the Graduate Studies Committee.
 Before being awarded an assistantship, a student must first be admitted to an Economics Graduate Program.
 First priority is given to Ph.D. students.